AOEpeople/techradar/radar/2021-01-01/css-in-js.md

 quadrant: methods-and-patterns
 ---

 CSS-in-JS is a method where JavaScript is used to style components.
-The first libraries which implemented these technique where [Styled-Components](https://styled-components.com/), [Emotion](https://emotion.sh/) & [JSS](https://cssinjs.org/).
+The first libraries which implemented this technique were [Styled-Components](https://styled-components.com/), [Emotion](https://emotion.sh/) & [JSS](https://cssinjs.org/).

 ### Example: